lym/flask-bucketlist/README.md

 # Bucketlist
 This project is an implementation of a bucketlist app.
-This project is being developed primarily as a requirement of the Andela pre-bootcamp activity.
+This project is being developed primarily as a pet project to help me understand how the Flask Python framework works.

 ## Features
 - User signup